-New Orleans RV Resort & Marina
+New Orleans RV Resort & Marina Review

-This Rv Park offers a free shuttle to the French Quarter which was the selling point for us.
+The Park offers a free shuttle to the French Quarter which was the selling point for us.
 The shuttle runs multiple times throughout the day, takes you right from the RV park to the corner of Toulouse Street and Decatur Street in the French Quarter.

 This stop is right in front of Cafe Beignet.
 During our stay, we started every morning with their famous beignets and coffee.
 If you visit the French Quarter we highly recommend visiting this famous cafe and must try a fresh beignet.

-Exploring the French Quarter
+Places to Visit While Exploring the French Quarter

-We learned there is so much more to New Orleans, and someday we will return to see the rest of this great city.
+Yet we did learn there is so much more to New Orleans, and someday we will return to see the rest of this great city.

 Marie Laveau’s House Of Voodoo

-Marie Laveau’s House Of Voodoo Information
+Marie Laveau’s House Of Voodoo Facts

-The museum and shop are located on Bourbon Street in the former home of the second Voodoo Queen of New Orleans.
+- The museum and shop are located on Bourbon Street in the former home of the second Voodoo Queen of New Orleans.

-VOODOO QUEEN MARIE LAVEAU II — the daughter of the first Voodoo Queen of New Orleans — was known for her wild rituals in the swamps around New Orleans.
+- VOODOO QUEEN MARIE LAVEAU II — the daughter of the first Voodoo Queen of New Orleans — was known for her wild rituals in the swamps around New Orleans.

-Free admission and guided tour of the New Orleans Historic Voodoo Museum — see historic voodoo relics, paintings, sculptures, and other artifacts.
+- Free admission and guided tour of the New Orleans Historic Voodoo Museum — see historic voodoo relics, paintings, sculptures, and other artifacts.

 St. Louis Cemetery #1